Sign in →

 Clinical Information

-A few of the most common hereditary pancreatic cancer syndromes are hereditary breast and ovarian cancer (HBOC) syndrome caused by variants in the BRCA1 and BRCA2 genes,(2,4) Lynch syndrome caused by variants in the MLH1, MSH2, MSH6, PMS2 mismatch-repair genes and deletions of the EPCAM gene, and familial atypical multiple mole melanoma syndrome (FAMMM) caused by variants in the CDKN2A gene.(2-5) Individuals with Peutz-Jeghers syndrome, caused by alterations within the STK11 gene, also have an increased risk of developing pancreatic cancer.(6)
+A few of the most common hereditary pancreatic cancer syndromes are hereditary breast and ovarian cancer (HBOC) syndrome caused by variants in the BRCA1 and BRCA2 genes,(2,4) Lynch syndrome caused by variants in the MLH1, MSH2, MSH6, PMS2 mismatch-repair genes and deletions of the EPCAM gene, and melanoma-pancreatic cancer syndrome caused by variants in the CDKN2A gene.(2-5) Individuals with Peutz-Jeghers syndrome, caused by alterations within the STK11 gene, also have an increased risk of developing pancreatic cancer.(6)

 Other genes are also known to cause hereditary pancreatic cancer.
 The risk of developing cancer associated with these syndromes varies.
 Some individuals with a disease-causing variant in one of these genes develop multiple primary cancers.(2)